LucaScorpion/local-discovery/README.md

 }
 ```

-This will return the newly created agent.
+This returns the newly created agent.

-Note: if the agent address is the same as the address of a known agent, the known agent will be replaced with the new one.
+**Note:** if the agent `name` and `localAddress` are the same as a known agent, the known agent will be replaced with the new one.

 ### Remove an Agent